philipclare/misspecification_simulation/README.md

-# Comparison of methods for adjusting for exposure-affected time-varying confounding under misspecification – Monte-Carlo Simulations
+# Comparison of methods for adjusting for exposure-affected time-varying confounding under misspecification â€“ Monte-Carlo Simulations
 ## Stata and R Analysis Code

 This repository contains the Stata and R code used in the misspecification simulation by Clare et al. 2019